KAbaidoo/BucketList/README.md

 The app uses [Firebase](https://firebase.google.com/docs) as a backend including:
 [Authentication](https://firebase.google.com/docs/auth) to signup and validate users, [Cloud Firestore](https://firebase.google.com/docs/firestore) for the main database and [Cloud Storage](https://firebase.google.com/docs/storage) for file storage.
+QR encoding was implemented with [Zebra Crossing](https://zxing.github.io/zxing/library) library.
-The QR code The app works on phones running Android version 5.0 (API level 21) and above.
+The app works on phones running Android version 5.0 (API level 21) and above.

-Some of the challenges you faced and features you hope to implement in the future?

-## Features
+###Features

 ## Installation
 BucketList is proof of concept and is not yet deployed to the Google play app store.